yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

   - /about.html
 ---

-Yosuke Tanigawa is a Ph.D. candidate in [Biomedical Informatics program](https://med.stanford.edu/bmi.html) at [Stanford University](https://www.stanford.edu/).
+Yosuke Tanigawa is a Postdoctoral Associate at MIT Computational Biology Lab.
 His research interests are in various topics in population genomics, specifically focusing on the analysis of large-scale datasets.

-He works with [Dr. Manuel Rivas](http://med.stanford.edu/rivaslab/) and [Dr. Gill Bejerano](http://bejerano.stanford.edu/).
+He completed his doctoral training at [Stanford University](https://www.stanford.edu/) (Ph.D. in [Biomedical Informatics](https://med.stanford.edu/bmi.html)), where he worked with [Dr. Manuel Rivas](http://med.stanford.edu/rivaslab/) and [Dr. Gill Bejerano](http://bejerano.stanford.edu/).

 Please check [CV](/cv), [Publications](/publications), and/or [Google Scholar profile](https://scholar.google.com/citations?user=9hVh3nQAAAAJ&hl=en) for list of publications and pre-prints.
 Please also check [Resources](/resources) page for datasets, analysis and visualization scripts, and web applications from our research activities (mainly from [the Rivas lab](http://med.stanford.edu/rivaslab/) and [the Bejerano lab](http://bejerano.stanford.edu/)).